Treechcer/FORGE/readme.md

 #### compileStaticLibFlag

-This is used for making special flags when compiling to static library, static libraries in gust are just `.o` files, so it works same as [compileFlags](#compileflags).
+This is used for making special flags when compiling to static library, static libraries in FORGE are just `.o` files, so it works same as [compileFlags](#compileflags).

 ## inputs